 - Use a silk or satin pillowcase: Sleeping on a silk or satin pillowcase can help reduce friction and breakage, keeping your hair smooth and healthy.
 Pillowcases made of cotton can tangle and break your hair, whereas silk and satin pillowcases minimize frizz and flyaways.

 - Trim your hair regularly: Getting regular trims is essential for maintaining the health of your hair.
-Trimming off split ends can help to prevent them from traveling up the hair shaft, causing more damage and breakage.
+Trimming off split ends can help prevent them from traveling up the hair shaft, causing more damage and breakage.
 Depending on the condition of your hair, you should get a trim every 6-8 weeks.

 Shop: